Charlotte (Lottie) Ritchie

 Charlotte (Lottie) Ritchie is an associate in Cohen & Gresser’s London office.
 She is a member of the firm’s White Collar Defense & Regulation and Litigation & Arbitration practice groups.
 Lottie’s recent work has comprised a range of matters across the Litigation & Arbitration and White Collar Defense & Regulation spaces, including acting as independent legal advisor to a witness in a substantial cross-border investigation, working on and leading multiple investigatory document reviews, and acting in commercial disputes.

-Lottie has worked on diversity and inclusion initiatives both at Cohen & Gresser and otherwise, and is a member of the firm’s global Committee on Diversity and Inclusion.
+Lottie has worked on diversity and inclusion initiatives both at Cohen & Gresser and otherwise, and is a Co-Chair of the firm’s global Committee on Diversity and Inclusion.
 She also works on pro bono legal matters, most recently initiating a project in which Cohen & Gresser supports the Malawian Legal Aid Bureau in the defense of detainees facing the death penalty.

 Prior to joining Cohen & Gresser, Lottie trained and qualified in the London office of Cleary Gottlieb Steen & Hamilton, where she gained invaluable experience with cross-border matters and high-value commercial disputes.